Ferlab-Ste-Justine/k8-generic-orchestrations/README.md

 # About

-This repo stores reusable kubernetes manifests for the cqdg project.
+This repo stores reusable kubernetes manifests for all projects (the repo will have to be renamed to k8-generic-orchestrations)

 The manifests are directly usable non-templated kubernetes manifests which should be fined-tuned using a tool like **kustomize** (now built in **kubectl** either by using the **kustomize** subcommand or passing **-k** flag to **apply**).